talai-jpg/kafo_mobile_application/README.md

 - Delays in property and facility maintenance.
 - Difficulty communicating with tenants and tracking complaints.

-**Kafu** provides a **comprehensive property management solution** by consolidating properties, complaints, and payments into a **single real-time dashboard**, making decision-making easier and reducing waste.
+**Kafo** provides a **comprehensive property management solution** by consolidating properties, complaints, and payments into a **single real-time dashboard**, making decision-making easier and reducing waste.

 ## Design Prototype